ds300/patch-package/README.md

 ### yarn workspaces

 Same as for yarn ☝️ Note that if you want to patch un-hoisted packages you'll need to repeat the setup process for the child package.
-Also make sure you're in that directory when you run `patch-package` to generate the patch files.
+Also make sure you're in the child package directory when you run `patch-package` to generate the patch files.

 ## Usage